- Best Results2-4 months

 What other lasers are used to treat this condition?

-My second line laser is a pico (see below).
+My second line lasers include older nano Q switch lasers such as the CuRAS (in my Sydney clinic).
 I also use vascular lasers & yellow light lasers to treat the vascular component of melasma.

-Last line treatment is with the Fraxel 1550 or Hybrid 1570 to aid in transepidermal exfoliation of deeper dermal pigment in resistant cases.
-This is termed the melanin shuffle.
+Last line treatment is with the Fraxel 1550 to aid in transepidermal exfoliation of deeper dermal pigment in resistant cases.

 Are pico lasers the bomb?